jobial-io/sclap/README.md

   because it is not required to be specified by the caller.
 Host, on the other hand, is a `String` (not an `Option[String]`) because it is required.
 The same way, timeout is a `Duration` because it has a default value, so it is always available.
-Also, the type of timeout is inferred from the default value.
 By being type safe, there is virtually no possibility of ending up with options and parameters being in an "illegal state".
-You can be sure your opts and params are always valid in your application logic, otherwise Sclap will catch the problem before it reaches your code and handles the error appropriately (for example, it returns an error exit code and prints the error and usage messages).
+You can be sure your opts and params are always valid and available in your application logic, otherwise Sclap will catch the problem before it reaches your code and handles the error appropriately (for example, it returns an error exit code and prints the error and usage messages).